IQ scale meaning

 Although the IQ score is widely known as a psychological statistic, its relation to other statistical measures is lesser known.
 The best way to explain these measures and their relations is using the normal distribution, also know as the Bell Curve.

-The IQ score chart below shows a visual representation and scale of a normal distribution.
+The IQ score chart below shows a visual representation and scale of a normal distribution and the relation to the IQ distribution.
 Think of the horizontal axis as all the different scores one could possibly get, lowest through highest.
 The vertical axis represents the number of people that obtain that specific score.

 An IQ test score is calculated based on a norm group with an average score of 100 and a standard deviation of 15.
 The standard deviation is a measure of spread, in this case of IQ scores.
 A standard devation of 15 means 68% of the norm group has scored between 85 (100 – 15) and 115 (100 + 15).
 In other words, 68% of the norm group has a score within one standard deviation of the average (100).